diagrams/diagrams-doc/doc/paths.rst

      >   # rotateBy (1/20)
      >   # centerXY # pad 1.1 # sized (mkWidth 2)

-     You may find this function useful:
+     You may also find this function useful:

      .. class:: lhs